 While the research notes that not every young user who spends time scrolling reports the same problems, it also suggests that many link their self-esteem issues directly back to Instagram.
 In one survey of U.S. and U.K. teens, 40 percent reportedly said they started feeling “unattractive” around the same time they started using Instagram; about 25 percent said it made them feel “not good enough.”
 Many said that using the app created anxiety around friendships and social activity, but that many teens are “unable to stop themselves” from logging on.

 What’s especially discouraging, though, is that Facebook publicly downplays Instagram’s potential for making people depressed, even though it has the data.
 “The research that we’ve seen is that using social apps to connect with other people can have positive mental-health benefits,” CEO Mark Zuckerberg told Congress in March of this year, while in May, Instagram head Adam Mosseri said adverse effects on adolescents’ well-being were probably “quite small.”
 One in three teen girls isn’t an insignificant portion of users, though it is a strong argument against the forthcoming Instagram Junior.
-Nobody asked for this, and per Facebook’s own data, it seems no one needs it, either.
+Here’s hoping their pause on that product launch becomes a full stop.